 INTS 3801R.
 Travel Study: Japan in Interdisciplinary Perspective I. 1 Hour.

 Travel Study: Japan in Interdisciplinary Perspective I prepares students to participate in the Japan Travel Study summer experience and is intended for students with an interest in the history and culture of Japan and a desire to engage in rigorous interdisciplinary and global academic exploration.
 The purpose of the course will be to gain an introductory knowledge of the culture and history of Japan, make logistical preparations for international travel, and become aware of customs and norms of relevance to respectful participation in Japan.
 Additionally, students will design a fieldwork-oriented research proposal, to be carried out in Japan, that reflects disciplinary conventions commonly practiced an academic major.
 Additional travel fee required.
 Prerequisite: Instructor permission.
-FA (odd).
+SP (odd).

 INTS 3802R.
 Travel Study: Japan in Interdisciplinary Perspective II.
 2 Hours.

 Travel Study: Japan in Interdisciplinary Perspective II is the project completion phase of the Travel Study: Japan in Interdisciplinary Perspective series.
 Students will deepen their knowledge and engagement with the research artifacts that they gathered during their summer fieldwork in Japan, such as field-notes, video and sound recordings, and photographs, by conducting secondary-source research in academic databases on an approved interdisciplinary topic.
 Students will synthesize secondary and primary source research content into textual and media reports featured on the open-access, online portal developed in coordination with the city government of Ibigawa, Japan.
 Prerequisite: INTS 3801R (Grade C or higher), and instructor permission.
 FA (odd).

 INTS 3900.
 Interdisciplinary Topics.
 3 Hours.